trow/LivingClara/README.md

 # Living Clara
 **Clara NPC, Darkside Anomen, and Bodhi NPC!**
+---

-This mod is a **light edit** of Ratatoskr and BCaesar's Multi-Mod: *All Things Mazzy*.
+This mod is a **lite edition** of Ratatoskr and BCaesar's Multi-Mod: All Things Mazzy, it is a NPC mod of [Clara](https://baldursgate.fandom.com/wiki/Clara).

 Created by MephistoSatanDevil with authorization from BCaesar and Ratatoskr.

 ## What This Mod Is
 This mod modifies Ratatoskr and BCaesar's *Mazzy MegaMod* [https://github.com/Ratatoskr589/All-Things-Mazzy].
-It removes the sexual content from the original mod, retaining only **three components**:
+It removes the sexual content from the original mod, retaining only **3 components**:
 • Keepable Clara NPC
 • Darkside Anomen
 • Bodhi NPC

----

-### Mod Component 1: Keepable Clara NPC
+**Mod Component 1: Keepable Clara NPC**
 Clara no longer disappears shortly after recruitment at the Copper Coronet.
 We've reworked the end of Hexxat's introductory quest, allowing you to **kill Hexxat to keep Clara**.
-Clara is a Female Human Neutral Evil Thief **with the ability to change her kit type at will**.
+Clara is a Female Human Lawful Evil Thief **with the ability to change her kit type at will**.
 Though initially weak, she levels up quickly, gaining stats and abilities through party banter.
 You may also summon Clara when starting a new *Throne of Bhaal* game.

 *Mazzy MegaMod* includes an optional soundset for Clara (details below).

----

-### Mod Component 2: Darkside Anomen: An Expansion for Evil Anomen
-Adds content for Chaotic Neutral Anomen if he **fails his paladin test**.
+**Mod Component 2: Darkside Anomen: An Expansion for Evil Anomen** Adds content for Chaotic Neutral Anomen if he **fails his paladin test**.
 This component is mostly complete and semi-optional.

----

-### Mod Component 3: Bodhi NPC
+**Mod Component 3: Bodhi NPC**
 Bodhi is fully functional, featuring banters, dialogues, and epilogues (unlikely to receive further updates).

 If you direct Bodhi to accept Queen Ellesime's offer at the end of *Shadows of Amn*, **Bodhi-the-Elf** may join your party.
 She is a Chaotic Evil Elven Monk.
 Good-aligned recruitable NPCs will travel with her—**except** Mazzy, Anomen (if still with the Order), and Keldorn.
 Bodhi-the-Elf serves as a quiet **Easter egg**, similar to the Wilson companion in BG2EE.

----

-### Mod Component 4: Clara NPC Soundset
+**Mod Component 4: Clara NPC Soundset**
 Adds a basic soundset for Clara, including selection/action sounds and contextual comments.

----

 ## Compatibility & Installation
 *Living Clara* is compatible with most mods **except** the original *Mazzy MegaMod*.
 Do **not** install both mods simultaneously, as *Mazzy MegaMod* already includes this content.